Jake Lloyd: Legal issues

 In March 2015, police responded to an alleged assault by Lloyd on his mother.
 In a statement to the Indianapolis Metropolitan Police Department, she alleged Lloyd arrived at her house and began verbally berating her before physically assaulting her.
 She declined to press charges, stating that Lloyd had been diagnosed with schizophrenia and was not taking his medication at the time.

 On June 17, 2015, Lloyd was arrested in Colleton County, South Carolina, under the name Jake Broadbent for reckless driving, driving without a license, and resisting arrest; he failed to stop for a red light while driving on a trip from Florida to Canada, which initiated a high-speed police chase across multiple counties.
 He was charged with failing to stop for officers, resisting arrest, reckless driving and driving without a license.
 At a hearing on June 22, his bail was set at $10,700.
 His mother stated that he refused to speak with her and that the police refused to give him his psychiatric medication.
 She also was unable to have him transferred to a psychiatric hospital for 10 months because no beds were available.
 On June 23, she publicly revealed his schizophrenia diagnosis to TMZ and said that "the family plans to try and get him help again ... once he's released from jail".
 In April 2016, Lloyd was transferred from Colleton County Detention Center to a mental health facility.

 Lloyd's mother said his mental health deteriorated further after the death of his sister Madison in 2018.
 In January 2020, Lloyd and his mother confirmed that they had moved to California to be closer with family.

 In May 2023, when Lloyd suffered a complete "psychotic break", he was arrested again after turning off a car in the middle of a busy freeway.
-When police attempted to talk with him, his responses were incomprehensible.
-Lloyd was immediately hospitalized and sent to inpatient care at a mental hospital for 18 months.
+When police attempted to talk with him, his responses were incoherent.
+Lloyd was immediately hospitalized and sent to an inpatient care facility for 18 months.
 In a March 2024 interview, Lloyd's mother stated that his mental health was improving during his hospitalization.